GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/07.761-770/06.How-Precious!/docs.md

 ---
+title: |
-title: 766.
-How Precious!
+    766. How Precious! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 766.
+How Precious!.
+How precious is the book divine, By inspiration giv'n!
+Bright as a lamp its doctrines shine, To guide our souls to heav'n.
+    keywords:  |
-    keywords: Christ in Song, How Precious!, How precious is the book divine,
+        Christ in Song, adventhymnals, advent hymnals, How Precious!, How precious is the book divine.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 766. HOW PRECIOUS!
+####  Christ in Song,

 ```txt
 1.